iflashlord/cheat-code-as3/README.md

 cheat-code-as3
 ==============

-Define a Cheat Code in AS3
+Make a Cheat Code in AS3